Me and My Site

 wanted to make my information free, to encourage people to walk, a pastime

-which has been proven to aid both mental and physical help.
+which has been proven to aid both mental and physical health.
 However, if you

 happen to be buying anything from Amazon, if you do it via this Amazon